 Amazing!
 I’ve heard this statement made many times in the past few years in government, education and just about every other public place.
-This Bible study talks about how Petter and John are arrested for sharing Christ, and it’s still going on today.
+This Bible study talks about how Peter and John are arrested for sharing Christ — And, it’s still going on today!

 This is a story of true belief and courage as you’ll read below. .

-Peter and John are Arrested for Sharing Christ
+Peter and John — Arrested for Sharing Christ in Acts

 As they were speaking to the people, the priests and the captain of the temple guard and the Sadducees came up to them, being greatly disturbed because they were teaching the people and proclaiming in Jesus the resurrection from the dead.

 And they laid hands on them and put them in jail until the next day, for it was already evening.